stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

 * In order for a loop to be unrolled it must have fixed bounds: all the loops in this design have variable bounds, defined by an input argument variable to the top-level function.
 * Note that the TRIPCOUNT directive on the loops only influences reporting, it does not set bounds for synthesis.
 * Neither the top-level function nor any of the sub-functions are pipelined in this example.
-* The pipeline directive must be applied to the inner-most loop in each function – the innermost loops have no variable-bounded loops inside of them which are required to be unrolled and the outer loop will simply keep the inner loop fed with data.
+* The pipeline directive must be applied to the inner-most loop in each function – the innermost loops have no variable-bounded loops inside which are required to be unrolled and the outer loop will simply keep the inner loop fed with data.

-7. Expand the **yuv_scale** in the Directives tab, right-click on **YUV_SCALE_LOOP_Y** object and select **insert directives …**, and select **PIPELINE** as the directive.
+7. Expand the **yuv_scale** in the *Directives* tab, right-click on **YUV_SCALE_LOOP_Y** object and select **insert directives …**, and select **PIPELINE** as the directive.

-8. Leave II (Initiation Interval) blank as Vivado HLS will try for an II=1, one new input every clock cycle.
+8. Leave *II* (Initiation Interval) blank as Vivado HLS will try for an II=1, one new input every clock cycle.

 9. Click **OK**.

 10. Similarly, apply the **PIPELINE** directive to **YUV2RGB_LOOP_Y** and **RGB2YUV_LOOP_Y** objects.
-      At this point, the Directive tab should look like as follows.
+      At this point, the *Directive* tab should look like as follows.

         <p align="center">
         <img src ="./images/lab2/Figure12.png">